-Château La Coste, general view with the sculptural installation Drop (2009) by Tom Shannon; photo © Inexhibit
+Château La Coste, general view, foreground: the sculptural installation Drop (2009) by Tom Shannon; photo © Inexhibit

 Art Center – Tadao Ando

-The Art Center with the work Mathematic Model 012 (2010) by Hiroshi Sugimoto; © Inexhibit
+The Art Center with the work Mathematics Model 012 (2010) by Hiroshi Sugimoto; © Inexhibit

-Art Center, views from north-west, and south-east; photos © Inexhibit
+Art Center, views from the north-west, and south-east; photos © Inexhibit

 Pavilion “Four Cubes to contemplate our environment” – Tadao Ando